sandstranger/systemshock/README.md

 - **_Extra Digital Audio Channels_**
 Default: 32
 Description: Normally, you may choose from 2, 4, or 8 digital audio channels in the audio options.
 Now, you may additionally choose 16 or 32 channels.
 I added this because there are semi-rare cases when all channels are easily filled up, such as the room with all the Z-44 Plastique (TM) on the Storage level.
 Now I know 32 is totally overkill, but who knows?
 Maybe someday there will be a reason to have 32 channels.

+- **_Field of View Slider_**
+**IMPORTANT WARNING**: Setting the FOV to ANYTHING other than the default (80) is PROVEN to cause crashes in certain areas ONLY WHEN USING THE OPENGL RENDERER.
+I'm not sure why this happens, but hopefully I can figure out a fix soon.
+For now, do not change the FOV from 80 unless you play with the Software Renderer.
+Default: 80
+Description: Adds an FOV slider that ranges from 70 to 135.

+- **_Main Menu Button_**
+Description: Adds a button in the pause menu which, when clicked, will return you right to the main menu.
+This allows starting a new game without having to restart the application.

 Planned and/or WIP Features:
 ============================